bryan-cho/CS246/Final.md

 * Create only one object of this kind
 * Wallet - singleton
 * Expense - all have access to wallet
+* static pointer to an instance
+* static getInstance function
+* Private constructor
+* Public getter for the only instance
+    * Within the getInstance, it creates the instance if it doesn't exist
+    * We check if the instance is NULL and create it if it is NULL
+    * Return the new instance
+    * Otherwise, we just return the existing instance
+* Each `Expense` constructor sets the wallet to be `Wallet::getInstance()`
+* Delete it atexit

 **atexit function from cstdlib**